 2. Visit Dr Choc’s

+Top things to see in Windsor?
 If you are into foodstuff, then visiting the Chocolate Factory in Windsor is a must!
 Dr Choc’s is a small chocolate factory just opposite Windsor Castle.
 Perfect for a rainy day in Windsor, they run daily chocolate-making workshops for adults and children.

 Ready for some fun?
 Let’s make chocolate in the heart of Royal Windsor!